adrianostanley/wc-picturecoupon-plugin/README.md

 called `woocommerce_checkout_create_order` which allows me to call `update_meta_data` on the order instance while it's stored.

-This picture ID is then stored in `wp_postmeta` since orders are stored as posts.
-If the user replaces his profile picture or even removes it from the history, the ID will still point to right picture at the checkout.
+The user's primary picture ID is then stored in `wp_postmeta` since orders are stored as posts.
+If the user replaces his profile picture or even removes it from the history, the ID will still point to the right picture at the checkout since at this point, it's not bound with the user's settings anymore.

-**How can I improve this?** It depends on the amount of information that will be stored, but in a scenario where the plugin stores tons of meta data, I'd create a dedicated table instead of using the WordPress `wp_postmeta`.
+**How can I improve this?** It depends on the amount of information that will be stored, but in a scenario where the plugin stores tons of metadata, I'd create a dedicated table instead of using the WordPress `wp_postmeta`.

 #### 5 - Admins can restrict the maximum number of profile images a user can have from within the plugins admin settings